 In This Module

-The purpose of this module is to describe the principles of the Evaluate and Plan phase of the update management process, and to introduce the types of tasks that enable evaluation and planning to be carried out using Microsoft Windows Server Update Service (WSUS) and Microsoft Systems Management Server (SMS).
+The purpose of this module is to describe the principles of the Identify phase of the update management process, and to introduce the types of tasks that will enable you to carry out identification using Microsoft Windows Server Update Service (WSUS) and Microsoft Systems Management Server (SMS).

-Note: The next release of SMS, entitled System Center Configuration Manager 2007, is now available for download at http://www.microsoft.com/technet/sms/2007/evaluate/download.mspx.
+Note: Beta 2 of the next release of SMS, entitled System Center Configuration Manager 2007, is now available for download at http://www.microsoft.com/technet/sms/2007/evaluate/download.mspx.
 With major investments in simplicity, configuration, deployment and security, Configuration Manager 2007 dramatically simplifies system deployment, task automation, compliance management, and policy based security management allowing for increased business agility.

 Use this module to:

-This module applies to all Microsoft products and technologies.
+This module applies to the following products and technologies: